InkubatorTieto/melvil/docs/Heroku/Heroku.md

 $ heroku open
 ```

-8. In order to deploy dockerized app on heroku service set these environment variables on heroku dashboard:
+8. In order to deploy app on heroku service set these environment variables on heroku dashboard:

 ```
 APP_SETTINGS